 Often people get really confused with the installation of door handle set.
-It may sound like something simple because there should be instructions with clear notes coming along.
+It may sound like something simply because there should be instructions with clear notes coming along.
 But even in such a situation, those who have never done it before can find things a bit intimidating at first.

 And so, the best way to get rid of this pain point is by simply taking notes on how to install a door handle set.
 It’s not rocket science or doesn’t include something too complex.
 Just some general guidelines and advice noted serially that makes sense with the whole process.